hawkinse/yagbe/README.md

 # Yagbe #

-Yagbe (Yet Another Gameboy Emulator) is an emulator for the original 1989 Nintendo Gameboy and 1998 Gameboy Color written in C++, with SDL 2 for input and rendering.
-It currently can run many games without sound (in the main branch) or link cable support.
+Yagbe (Yet Another Gameboy Emulator) is an emulator for the original 1989 Nintendo Gameboy and 1998 Gameboy Color written in C++, with SDL 2 for input, rendering and sound.
+It currently can run many games without link cable support.
 Games can be ran by themselves, or with a DMG/MGB boot rom for slightly higher compatibility.

 ### Arguments ###
 * **-r /path/to/rom.gb** Path to rom image.